What is domestic abuse?

 Domestic abuse is any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners or family members, regardless of gender or sexuality.
 This can encompass but is not limited to the following types of abuse:

-This definition, which is not a legal definition, includes so called 'honour’ based violence, female genital mutilation (FGM) and forced marriage.
+This definition, which is not a legal definition, includes so-called ‘honour’ based abuse, female genital mutilation (FGM) and forced marriage.
 Domestic abuse occurs across society, regardless of age, gender, race, sexuality, wealth, and geography.

-Whatever form it takes, domestic abuse is rarely a one-off incident, and should instead be seen as a pattern of abusive and controlling behaviour through which the abuser seeks power over their victim.
-Typically the abuse involves a pattern of abusive and controlling behaviour, which tends to get worse over time.
-The abuse can begin at any time, in the first year, or after many years of life together.
-It may begin, continue, or escalate after a couple have separated and may take place not only in the home but also in a public place.
+Whatever form it takes, domestic abuse is rarely a one-off incident, and should instead be seen as a pattern of abusive and controlling behaviour through which the abuser seeks power over their victim, often escalating over time.
+Domestic abuse can start and occur in a relationship at any time, including after a couple has separated.
+It may take place not only in the home but also in a public place.

 You can read the full guidance on the coercive control law from the CPS here.

 Stalking and harassment is unwanted behaviour and attention that is repeated and causes someone distress or alarm.
 Stalking must be taken seriously, and research suggests it has been a factor in 94% of domestic homicides.
 It includes someone following a person, contacting or attempting to contact a person by any means, monitoring a person’s use of the internet, email, or other forms of digital communication, interfering with a person’s property, and watching or spying on a person.